Quattro Pro: Novell's exit

 The release of Windows 95 in August 1995 was the beginning of the end for Novell and its plans to compete with Microsoft.
 Not only did Microsoft release a new operating system, but Microsoft also released new versions of Word and Excel to accompany it.
 Sales of Novell PerfectOffice (and Lotus applications as well) sank to almost nothing while sales of the Microsoft products were huge.
 Within three months, Novell announced they were going to sell their applications to someone (eventually that proved to be Corel).
 By mid-1996, Microsoft had 95% of the market for business applications.
 As of 2005, Microsoft still dominates the market for Windows business application software, although Quattro Pro and WordPerfect, which pre-dated the MS Office 4.2 suite, are still both updated and sold.

 File formats

 Quattro Pro file formats use various filename extensions, including WB1, WB2, WB3, wq1 and wq2; some of these (WB2, wq1, and wq2) may open in the desktop applications of Collabora Online, LibreOffice or Apache OpenOffice and then be saved into the OpenDocument format or other file formats, Microsoft dropped support for Quattro Pro file formats after Office 2007.

+Reception

+A 1990 American Institute of Certified Public Accountants member survey found that 10% of respondents used Quattro as their spreadsheet, second to 1-2-3 (62%) and ahead of Microsoft Multiplan (7%).
+4% of respondents used it as their database, and 11% for graphics.